 Morning class begins at 8:35 AM and afternoon class starts at 12:40 PM.
 Doors will open to the preschool classroom 5 minutes prior to class beginning.
 Please remain with your child until met by a staff member at 8:30 AM or 12:35 PM.
 Parents are welcome to walk their child to the classroom.
+See Covid-19 addendum.

 Please avoid late arrivals so that staff may attend to their additional responsibilities.
 If your child arrives at a time other than the regularly scheduled time, the parent must accompany the child and report to the Vermilion Elementary School office to sign their child into school.
+See Covid-19 addendum.